Minor in American Studies

-- Interdisciplinary Programs: African-American and Diaspora Studies, American Studies, Earth and Environmental Sciences, Film Studies, Jewish Studies, Latin American and Iberian Studies, Medicine, Health and Society, Women's and Gender Studies.
+- Interdisciplinary Programs: African-American and Diaspora Studies, American Studies, Earth and Environmental Sciences, Cinema and Media Arts, Jewish Studies, Latin American and Iberian Studies, Medicine, Health and Society, Women's and Gender Studies.
 See below for a list of approved courses in each of these areas.

 4. Electives (3 hours)